 4. Never write your password down

 It might seem obvious, but if you need to write your password down you really need to go back to #5 and pick a good password.
-Offices are littered with sticky notes containing usernames and passwords, Word documents on servers with everyone in the company’s details, etc. It might seem convenient to have them all written down somewhere “just in case”, but it’s a huge security risk and something many auditors pick up on immediately.
+Offices are littered with sticky notes containing usernames and passwords, Word documents on servers with everyone’s details, etc. It might seem convenient to have them all written down somewhere “just in case”, but it’s a huge security risk and something many auditors pick up on immediately.

-You might be thinking that an attacker wouldn’t have access to your desk or the file in your shared drive, so how would they be able to use that information?
+You might be thinking that an attacker wouldn’t have access to your desk or the file on your shared drive, so how would they be able to use that information?

 Physical access is one thing, but if you have your password stored on your computer and you fall victim to a malware attack or your credentials are phished, etc. those files can be compromised and could lead to your digital assailant getting access to more of your data that they’d otherwise get.